 In the next section we shall give a unified treatment of colimits in $\Cstarcatun$ together with other universal constructions.
 The case of limits is much easier:

 \begin{lemma} The category $\Cstarcatun$ has all small limits. \end{lemma}

-\proof As in any category, the existence of arbitrary limits follows from that of arbitrary products and equalizers.
-For the latter, let $F,G: A\rightrightarrows B$ be two $*$-functors.
-Define a new $\Cstar$-category $E$ to be the $\F$-linear subcategory of $A$ with the same objects, and with $E(x,y):=\{a\in A(x,y)\mid F(a)=G(a)\}$ if both $F(x)=G(x)$ and $F(y)=G(y)$, and $E(x,y):=0$ otherwise.
-It follows immediately from the properties of $F$ and $G$ that the $E(x,y)$ are norm-closed ($*$-functors are continuous!) and $*$-closed subspaces containing the identities and closed under composition; therefore $E$ is a $\Cstar$-category with the induced operations of~$A$ (ex.~\ref{ex:Cstarcats}~(d)).
+\begin{proof} As in any category, the existence of arbitrary limits follows from that of arbitrary products and equalizers.
+For the latter, let $F,G\colon A\rightrightarrows B$ be two $*$-functors.
+Define a new $\Cstar$-category $E$ to be the $\F$-linear subcategory of $A$ with objects $\obj E:=\{x\in \obj A\mid Fx=Gx \}$ and maps $E(x,y):=\{a\in A(x,y)\mid F(a)=G(a)\}$.
+It follows immediately from the properties of $F$ and $G$ that the $E(x,y)$ are norm-closed ($*$-functors are continuous!) and $*$-closed subspaces containing the identities and closed under composition; therefore $E$ is a $\Cstar$-category with the induced operations of~$A$ (Ex.~\ref{ex:Cstarcats}\,(d)).
 It is now straightforward to check that the inclusion $*$-functor $E\hookrightarrow A$ is the equalizer of $F$ and~$G$.
 The product of a set $\{A_i\}_i$ of $\Cstar$-categories has also an easy construction: let $P$ be the category with objects $\obj P:= \prod_i \obj A_i$ and with morphism sets